johnmar1995/PrivacyFirewallTool/README.md

 # Windows Stealth

 **Windows Stealth** is a PowerShell-based Windows Forms application that allows users to enable or disable stealth mode on their system.
-Stealth mode restricts incoming ICMPv4 (ping) requests and disables network discovery and file sharing services, effectively making the system "invisible" on a local network.
+Stealth mode restricts incoming ICMPv4 and ICMPv6 (ping) requests and disables network discovery for open ports and file sharing services, effectively making the system "invisible" on a local network.

 ## Features

 - ✅ Enable and disable Windows Firewall stealth settings.
-- 🔒 Block ICMPv4 Echo Requests (ping).
+- 🔒 Block ICMPv4 and ICMPv6 Echo Requests (ping).
 - 🚫 Disable File and Printer Sharing and Network Discovery.
-- 📡 System tray integration with minimize-to-tray support.
+- 📡 Easy click and block Nmap scan for open ports.
 - 🖥️ Simple, retro-style GUI built with Windows Forms and custom styling.

 ---